 Jason GerhardtAn Unlikely Journey to Permaculture: we all have a story, and why it matters

 Permaculture teacher, designer, do-er.
 Jason Gerhardt has professionally applied ecological design for well over a decade from hyper-arid deserts to lush temperate forests to dense urban centers.
 He applies his keen study of ecosystems, human culture, and design to this blog.

-Institute co-founder and original permaculturist.
+Permaculture Institute Inc co-founder and original permaculturist.
 Scott has been teaching Permaculture globally for over 30 years.
-Full of wisdom and astonishing stories from the beginnings, Scott cares deeply about upholding the highest standards of Permaculture.
+Full of wisdom and astonishing stories from the beginnings, Scott cares deeply about upholding the highest qualities of Permaculture.